 Who knew a place that sells South African beef jerky could become a prime cocktail spot?
 Beverage director Sean Gleason, that's who.
 Try the Biltong Sour, made with Buffalo Trace bourbon, lemon, biltong fat, Fable Night Sky wine, and egg white.
 Or, ask him to make his favorite drink for you -- you’ll never look at Mai Tais with side-eye again.

-Julian Goglia, co-owner of Decatur’s Pinewood Tippling Room, has gifted Atlanta with this mid-century modern in the form of an upper-level PCM perch with old-school flavor.
-Its approachable, glamorous beverages include classics (Scofflaw, Aviation, French 75), tableside-service drinks for four like Rob Roys with Glenlivet 12 Year, and other throwbacks taken to the next level.
+Julian Goglia and Chef Mike Blydenstein, co-owners of Decatur’s Pinewood Tippling Room, have gifted Atlanta with this mid-century modern in the form of an upper-level PCM perch with old-school flavor and a penchant for cocktails.
+Blydenstein’s menu highlights classic American cuisine with options from the raw bar, to house specialties like burrata ravioli and trout almondine, and steaks, chops, and three signature prime rib cuts.
+The Mercury’s approachable, glamorous beverages include classics (Scofflaw, Aviation, French 75), and tableside-service drinks for four like Rob Roys with Glenlivet 12 Year.

 The gang behind Sound Table and Top Flr has taken over the old Lupe space to open a minimalist, subway-tiled, primer-painted supper-house-meets-train-station.
 At The Lawrence, you'll find several creations made with house infusions (lavender mint tea vodka, cinnamon-chipotle-infused añejo tequila, lemongrass-infused rye) and other ass-kicking drinks like the Armagnac-mixed Brooklyn Social Scene.